At a glance

 - You should ensure you have robust breach detection, investigation and internal reporting procedures in place.

 - What is a personal data breach?

-- What breaches do we need to notify the relevant supervisory authority about?
+- What breaches do we need to notify the ICO about?

 - What information must a breach notification to the Information Commissioner contain?

 - When do we have to notify individuals?

 - What information should we tell individuals who have been affected by the breach?